Reflection

 obj.klass === Foo

-Remember that, as in Ruby, modules and classes are object too, so they have all the standard methods objects have.
+Remember that, as in Ruby, modules and classes are objects too, so they have all the standard methods objects have.

 Module and class reflection